Based on true events. All the names have been changed.

 Hearing low voices praying was soothing and sad.
 I wanted to keep looking at Elizabeth, trying to understand the stillness of a dead person.
 But I also wanted to go home.

-In the dark, my dad and I walked home, back to my mom and three younger siblings.
-A million-billion stars packed the night sky.
+My dad and I walked home in the dark, back to my mom and three younger siblings.
+A million-billion stars packed the black sky.
 Was Elizabeth’s soul up there somewhere?
 As we walked, I might have looked for the brightest star, the one that would be carrying her to heaven.

 “Dad, where is heaven?
 Is it all over the sky?
 Or just in one part?”

-At the time, I don’t think any adult asked me about the wake, as in “You saw a dead person for the first time.
+After the wake, I don’t think any adult asked me about it, as in “You saw a dead person for the first time.
 Were you afraid?”

 No, there was none of that.
 To handle hardships and deaths, we kept on with living.

-Remembering Elizabeth’s wake now as an adult, it feels like a rite of passage.
-At the age of ten I had seen what human death looked like, and I was now a step further from childhood, a step closer to adulthood.
+Remembering it now as an adult, Elizabeth’s wake seems like a rite of passage.
+At the age of ten, I saw what human death looked like.
+I moved a step further from childhood, a step closer to adulthood.

 Sixty-three years have come and gone since Elizabeth died.
 In that time, fear—and sadness—have visited my life every so often, as they do.